Myles1/housing_price_predictor/README.md

 # Housing Price Predictor
-Work in progress - Finished on July 20, 2017

 # What it does
 The Housing Price Predictor makes use of publically avaible real estate data in the Seattle area to train an XGBoost model.
 This allows for predictions of present and past values of real estate within a 10% absolute median error.